• Skip to primary navigation

 • Can I feed my starter with different flour? - If you run out of the type of flour you started with, it's ok to feed it with a different flour.
 If you just feed it once and then go back to the type you started with you shouldn't have any issues.
 If you are swapping the type of flour for all subsequent feeds then your starter may go through an adjustment stage as the levels of bacteria and yeast get used to their new food.

-• Can I cook with my discard straight way - the short answer is yes you can, however it probably won't be much good for the first 3-5 days.
-You'll find that it's better once your starter is actually active.
+• Can I cook with my discard straight way - no, you need to wait at least 7 days before you use your sourdough discard.
+It's not recommended to keep your sourdough discard before this time.
 When you're ready to start using your discard, you'll find lots of uses and recipes for sourdough discard here.

 • What water to feed my sourdough starter with? - water quality is extremely important to a sourdough starter.
 You should avoid many types of water including distilled and reverse osmosis.
 You can find a full guide to the water you should use for your starter here.